-Recent years have seen a rapid increase in the number of private equity and asset management firms (Firms) integrating environmental, social and governance (ESG) considerations into their investment decisions.
-This is driven by factors including growing interest from investors, increased regulatory pressures and an appreciation of the material impact of ESG factors on investment performance.
-This presents opportunities for portfolio companies to improve financial performance and yield reputational gains as well as for Firms to improve the exit multiplier and access to subsequent funding.
-Integrating ESG factors into management practice also enables Firms to better manage strategic, operational and reputational risks.
+Done well, ESG integration presents opportunities for portfolio companies to improve financial performance and yield reputational gains, and for firms to improve the exit multiplier and access to subsequent funding.
+Integrating ESG factors into management practice also helps firms to better manage strategic, operational and reputational risks.

+The PRI is at the forefront of ESG issues, and how these impact investors, asset managers, and service providers.
 We are well positioned to help firms engage with the PRI, and to understand the steps towards, and subsequent benefits, of becoming a PRI signatory.
-As the world’s leading proponent of the advancement of responsible investing, the PRI is at the forefront of ESG issues, and how these impact investors, asset managers, and service providers.

-Sancroft is ideally placed to support private equity and asset management firms as well as others in the financial services sector to integrate ESG factors into their investment practices.
-We do this through:
+Sancroft provides independent and bespoke support to private equity and asset management firms as well as others in the financial services sector.
+We help firms integrate ESG factors into their investment practices through four key processes:

 We help you to define what ESG means to you, your investors, and the broader industry, then design and operationalise ESG management systems.
-This includes:
+For example:

 - Engaging investors to understand their criteria and expectations for ESG integration

 - Benchmarking leading practices, competitors, and industry standards to inform future state